-Character Values Description "SL1" Clock is synchronized to an IRIG-B source on P6A input "Slave: copper 1" "SL2" Clock is synchronized to an IRIG-B source on P6B input "Slave: copper 2" Alternate Sync Source "SLF" Clock is synchronized to an IRIG-B source on the Fiber input "Slave: Fiber".
-This sync source only exists for the "Fiber Slave" variant of the TCG 01-G, which has an ST Fiber input in place of the antenna connector.
-"PTP" Clock is synchronized to a Precision Time Protocol (PTP) master clock.
-"NTP" Clock is synchronized to a Network Time Protocol (NTP) server.
-"TST" Clock is operating with manually set time (Test Mode).
-Please refer to configuration tool "Set Time" function for further details
+Character Values Description "SL1" The TCG 02-G is synchronized to an IRIG-B source on its P9 input "Slave: copper 1" "SL2" The TCG 02-G is synchronized to an IRIG-B source on its P10 input "Slave: copper 2".
+Alternate Sync Source "SLF" The TCG 02-G is synchronized to an IRIG-B source on the Fiber input "Slave: Fiber".
+This sync source only exists for the "Fiber Slave" variant of the TCG 02-G, which has an ST Fiber input in place of the antenna connector.
+Syrie Source "PTP" The TCG 02-G is synchronized to a Precision Time Protocol (PTP) master clock.
+"NTP" The TCG 02-G is synchronized to a Network Time Protocol (NTP) server.
+"TST" The TCG 02-G is operating with a manually set time (Test Mode).
+Please refer to the configuration tool's "Set Time" function for further details.